Mr-Zanzibar/Fake-BTC/README.md

 # Fake-BTC
-A simple fake bitcoin miner in in python
+fake bitcoin miner made in python

 # How to start